mlanza/ai-literacy/301/05-text-adventures.md

 MCP is a kind of universal adapter — a way to make in-game props do real-world things.
 With MCP, a smartphone inside a text adventure can piggyback on a real API.
 When you type `text 555-394-8812`, it isn’t just imagined.
 The instruction passes through a pipe, hits the real message service, and the message actually gets sent.

 That’s what makes MCP so radical.
-If you type a query into the in-game browser — `where am I?` — you might get back your actual city and state.
+If you type a query into the in-game browser — `where am I?` — you get back your actual city and state.
 Ask for the weather, and it tells you what’s outside *your* window.
 Search for nearby restaurants, and it doesn’t guess — it queries the real world.

 **From the LLM’s perspective, this is still just Zork.**